sveltejs/svelte/packages/svelte/messages/compile-warnings/template.md

 {/each}
 ```

-In other contexts a derived value may be used:
+A derived value may be used in other contexts:

 ```diff
 <script>